Cranberry orange muffins have a pop of flavor thanks to the tart cranberries and zesty orange. These muffins are ready in 30 minutes!

 Can I use frozen cranberries in this recipe?

 Yes, but do not defrost the cranberries.
-Toss them in a tablespoon or two of flour to prevent them from sinking in the muffins as they defrost while baking.
+Toss them in a tablespoon or two of flour to prevent them from sinking in the batter as they defrost while baking.

 Can I use dried cranberries in this recipe?